Annapurna Base Camp Helicopter Trek 8 Days

 High Altitude Pulmonary Edema (HAPE)

-Fluid is accumulated in the lungs, which also increases the capillary pressure.
+Fluid accumulates in the lungs, which also increases the capillary pressure.
 Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing frothy pink sputum, and fatigue.
 Important Note: Severe cases of AMS are rare.
 All our Adventure Club Trek guides are aware of the symptoms of AMS and can handle it with care.

 First-Aid Kit